-Hi my name is Brenden Mangnitz and I am the owner of 24/7 Wildlife Control.
-I have been in business now on my own for nearly five years and I have been in this industry for close to 10 years working with friends, family and other companies, while learning, training and understanding the wildlife removal & nuisance animal control industry.
-I started off by graduating from the University of South Florida with my business management degree.
-After this degree I got into the field of wildlife control because I knew there was a big issue with bats getting into people's trappers and I realized that there are not many professional bat removal companies.
-I wanted to be one of the most professional and honest bat removal and bat trapping companies out there and I realized that there is a big need to hire professional bat removal companies.
-You want to always hire a professional bat removal and bat trapper that is properly licensed, insured, bonded, has workers comp, but additionally you want to hire bat removal companies and bat trappers that show up in uniforms, have wonderful customer service, have clean trucks and respect both of you and the animals like the bats being trapped.
+Hi my name is Brendan Mangnitz and I am the owner of 24/7 Wildlife Control.
+I have been in business now on my own for nearly five years and I have been in this industry for close to 10 years working with friends, family and other companies while learning, training and understanding the wildlife removal & nuisance animal control industry.
+I started off by graduating from the University of South Florida with my Business Management degree.
+After this degree I got into the field of wildlife control because I knew there was a big issue with bats getting into people's residences and I realized that there are not many professional bat removal companies.
+I wanted to be one of the most professional bat removal companies and bat trapping companies out there.
+You want to hire professional and honest bat removal and bat trapper that is properly licensed, insured, bonded, has workers comp, but additionally you want to hire bat removal companies and bat trappers that show up in uniforms, have wonderful customer service, have clean trucks and respect both of you and the animals like the bats being trapped.
 We treat our animals in a humane way.

-Many bats depend on cavern roosts and are often seen in populations that can number in the large 1000s!
-Cave travellers, spelunkers, plusieurs, and others whose actions take them into or around caverns should exercise warning when in these surroundings./p>
+Many bats depend on cavern roosts and are often seen in populations that can number in the high thousands!
+Cave travellers, spelunkers, plusieurs, and others whose actions take them into or around caverns should exercise caution when in these surroundings./p>

-Make sure when you are around bats, which often roost or hang out (literally) at high points within caverns.
-It is equally essential to avoid being near or touching bat guano.
+Make sure when you are around bats, (which often roost or hang out, literally) at high points in caverns; it is equally essential to avoid being near or touching bat guano.
 When possible, prevent coming into caverns that are known to contain populations or colonies of bats./p>

-Overall, it might be smart to bring a flash light into the cavern to help better identify the existence of bats or other critters.
-If bats are found in the immediate position, consider avoiding the cavern or moving to an region of the cavern where there are no bats./p>
+Overall, it might be smart to bring a flashlight into the cavern to help better identify the existence of bats or other animals.
+If bats are found in the immediate area, consider avoiding the cavern or moving to a region of the cavern where there are no bats./p>

-Some bats also roost in shrub space or leaves, and might be recognized in places where outside actions occur, such as climbing or camping.
-While there have been cases of individuals come across massive bats, most bats in a natural setting are not massive and, in many outside circumstances, the existence or sighting of bats is typical and normal.
+Some bats also roost in shrubs or leaves, and might be recognized in places where outside activities occur, such as climbing or camping.
+While there have been cases of people coming across massive amounts of bats, most bats in a natural setting are not massive and, in many outdoor circumstances, the existence or sighting of bats is typical and normal.

-However, safety measures can be taken at outside places to help prevent visibility to bats and their guano:
+However, safety measures can be taken at outdoor areas to help prevent visibility to bats and their guano:

-When possible, prevent bats from coming into outside residing areas and other filled areas.
+When possible, prevent bats from coming into outside living areas and other occupied areas.
 Consider "bat-proofing" your liveable space.
-This is called a bat Exclusion and it is one of the best control and prevention methods you can take to prevent bats from coming into your attic./p>
+This is called a bat exclusion and it is one of the best control and prevention methods you can make to prevent bats from coming into your attic./p>

-Teach children to never to handle remains or deceased bats, as well as any different wild or household critters (even if they appear friendly).
-Tell them to report any contact or exposure with uncommon critters to an adult right away./p>
+Teach children to never handle remains of deceased bats, as well as any different wild or household animals (even if they appear friendly).
+Tell them to report any contact or exposure with uncommon animals to an adult right away./p>

-In some configurations, materials have been contaminated with bat excrement may have to be discarded or decontaminated.
+In some situations, materials have been contaminated with bat guano and may have to be discarded or decontaminated.
 In these circumstances, regional assuring agents can offer more information on the requirements for the removal, transport, and convenience of contaminated content.
-Clean-up of areas that have been contaminated with bat excrement should not be tried by non-trained employees, and proper personal safety gear (PPE), such as respirator, cover up, dress, and safety gloves, should be used by anyone managing the possibly contagious bacteria.
-Always consult your local Bat removal Specialist.
+Clean-up of areas that have been contaminated with bat excrement should not be handled by non-trained employees, and proper personal safety gear (PPE), such as respirator, cover up, dress, and safety gloves, should be used by anyone managing the possibly contagious bacteria.
+Always consult your local bat removal specialist!

-Regenerating clear-cut jungles is a complicated organic procedure, one that requires seed-scattering by crazy birds, primates and other creatures as well as bats.
-But crazy birds are careful of traversing huge, open areas where traveling should can attack, so they generally drop plant seeds directly below their perches.
-Night-foraging vegetables and fruits bats, on the other hand, often protect huge ranges each evening, and they are quite willing to combination clearings and generally defecate in flight, spreading far more plant seeds than crazy birds across eliminated areas.
+Regenerating clear-cut jungles is a complicated organic procedure, one that requires seed-scattering by wild birds, primates and other creatures as well as bats.
+But wild birds are careful of traversing huge, open areas when traveling so they aren’t attacked, so they generally drop plant seeds directly below their perches.
+Night-foraging veggie and fruit bats, on the other hand, often protect huge ranges each evening, and they are quite willing to cobine clearings and generally defecate in flight, spreading far more plant seeds than wild birds across eliminated areas.

-And many of the bat-dispersed plant seeds are from sturdy innovator vegetation, the first to develop in the hot, dry conditions of clearings.
-As these vegetation develop, they deliver the protection that lets other, more sensitive vegetation take main.
-Seeds came by bats can account for up to 95 percent of the first new growth.
-The innovator vegetation also offer protect and perches for crazy birds and primates, so they can add still more, different plant seeds to the mix that can lead eventually to a restored woodlands.
-Bats have been revealed spreading the plant seeds of grape, schedules, figs, and cashews - among many others.
+Many of the bat-dispersed plant seeds are from sturdy innovator vegetation, the first to develop in the hot, dry conditions of clearings.
+As this vegetation develops, they deliver the protection that lets other, more sensitive vegetation take control.
+Seeds dropped by bats can account for up to 95 percent of the first new growth.
+The innovator vegetation also offers protection and perches for wild birds and primates, so they can add more, different plant seeds to the mix that can lead eventually to a restored woodland area.
+Bats have been known for spreading the plant seeds of grape, schedules, figs, and cashews - among many others.